 One of the benefits of having a website for small businesses is to be where your consumers are.
-There’s a reason so many companies invest in a website with search engine optimization (SEO): 93 percent of online experiences begin with a search engine.
+There’s a reason so many companies invest in a website with search engine optimization (SEO): 97 percent of people go online to find a local business, and 93 percent of online experiences begin with a search engine.
 Believe it or not, there are 3.5 billion searches on Google per day, and at this very moment, there is someone in your area online and searching for your exact service.
 Guess who’s getting their business?
-That’s right, your competitor.
+Not you.

-Reason #3: 63% of consumers use websites to find and engage with businesses
+Reason #3: The Majority Of of consumers use websites to find and engage with businesses

 Yup.
 According to LSA’s (Local Search Association) April 2017 report, “The Digital Consumer Study,” 63 percent of consumers primarily use a company’s website to find and engage with businesses.
 That’s a pretty big chunk of consumers.
 Combine that with the fact that 93 percent of online experiences begin with a search engine—you do the math.
 Another compelling reason your business needs a website?
 Research by YellowPages and LSA found that, on average, consumers use approximately three sources before making an individual purchase decision, and 30 percent automatically strike a business from consideration if they don’t have a website.

 Not having a website makes consumers trust you less.
-In fact, 48 percent of people cited a website’s design as the number one factor in deciding the credibility of a business.
+In fact, in 2018, 75 percent of people admit to making judgments on a company’s credibility based on website design.
 People are more likely to do business with a company they trust, and a website is the first place they go to check for credentials, reviews, and awards.